NYT, WaPo launch new diversity efforts after staff protests

 It’s the latest action taken by media organizations to address employees protesting racial inequities in hiring as well as in coverage — how stories are framed, and which stories are told.

-High-ranking editors have departed at outlets including Bon Appetit magazine, the Times and the Philadelphia Inquirer, and the women’s website Refinery29, owned by Vice.
+High-ranking editors have departed after protests by current and former staff at outlets including Bon Appetit magazine, the Times and the Philadelphia Inquirer, and the women’s website Refinery29, owned by Vice.

 News organizations have also said changes are in store.
 Vice said it would overhaul its hiring practices.
 The Los Angeles Times admitted the paper had a history of feeding the city’s racism and said it must “recruit, promote and retain a more diverse staff.”
 Bon Appetit also said it would improve pay inequities and “prioritize people of color” as it sought a new top editor, and that its coverage would “center, rather than patronize, the contributions of marginalized people.”